 What are the early warning signs?

-Heatstroke can be a life-threatening condition for dogs, so it’s important to recognize the signs and respond promptly.
+Heatstroke can be life-threatening for dogs, so it’s important to recognize the signs and respond promptly.

 Though heatstroke has a rapid onset, the first signs are easy to catch.
 The problem is that people often don’t recognize them for what they are.

-Heatstroke can be a life-threatening condition for dogs, so it’s important to recognize the signs and respond promptly.
+Heatstroke can be life-threatening for dogs, so it’s important to recognize the signs and respond promptly.
 Here are some tips for recognizing heatstroke in dogs:

 Early warning signs include: